Ace Combat 3: Electrosphere: Localization

 Frognation, a Japanese dubbing company, was contracted to assist in production of the localization process.
-Frognation contacted Agness Kaku, a translator known for her work on games such as Metal Gear Solid 2: Sons of Liberty and D2, to help translate the game.
+They contacted Agness Kaku, a translator known for her work on games such as Metal Gear Solid 2: Sons of Liberty and D2, to help translate the game.
 She recalled doing a demo translation based on the original Japanese storyline, but because of funding being cut Namco America scrapped the translation entirely and chose to completely re-do the plot for overseas audiences; this included removing the multiple endings, branching story paths, and almost half of the missions.
 It was also slightly altered to fit onto a single disc.
 While an official reason was not given for the cut of funds, Kaku believes it was due to the game not selling as well as Namco hoped in Japan, which gave the American division little hope in it being successful either.

 Namco presented the game at the 1999 Electronic Entertainment Expo (E3) exposition to mostly positive coverage.
 Before the funding was cut for the translation, Namco had already begun advertising the game's interconnected storyline.
 According to Kaku, when Namco stated that the American release would be heavily cut down and omit the original Japanese storyline, it was met with backlash from fans and publications, causing interest in the game to severely diminish when it was ready to ship.

-A text-only fan translation covering most of one of the game's five routes was uploaded to GameFAQS in June 2000.
-Work on a text-only English fan-translation for all 52 missions began in 2009, reaching completion in 2010.
-In December 2016, the team published patches that translated the game's story.
+A text-only fan translation covering one of the game's five routes was uploaded to GameFAQS in June 2000.
+In 2009, a fan-translation team called "Project NEMO" began work on a text-only English translation for all 52 missions, reaching completion in mid-2010.
+In December 2016, the same team published patches that translated the game's story.
+Starting in 2023, Project NEMO has released yearly revisions, with the latest one being version 0.9b2.

+In December 2021, a localization group called the "Load Word Team" translated the game in the Italian language.
+Later on May 27, 2023, the same team also completed translation to the English and Spanish languages.

 Reception

-Commercially, Ace Combat 3: Electrosphere under-performed, and was not as big of a hit as Namco hoped it would be.
-It was commercially unsuccessful in North America and pulled fewer units than previous entries.
-It holds a 74% on the video game review aggregator website GameRankings.
-By 2008, Electrosphere had shipped 1.164 million copies worldwide, barely surpassing Ace Combat 2s 1.092 million worldwide shipment.

-The Japanese version of Electrosphere received mostly positive reviews.
+The Japanese version received mostly positive reviews.
 Staff from Famitsu appreciated the game for its "overwhelming" graphics and deeper storyline, in addition to its realism.
 An Official Czech PlayStation Magazine reviewer had a similar response, enjoying its futuristic approach, realistic graphics, and refined gameplay.
-In an early preview, James Mielke of GameSpot commented that, while it was not as fun as Ace Combat 2, had the same ambitious design as R4: Ridge Racer Type 4, with personality-driven cutscenes, sleek fighter craft designs, and detailed graphics.
+In an early preview, James Mielke of GameSpot commented that the game, while it was not as fun as Ace Combat 2, had the same ambitious design as R4: Ridge Racer Type 4, with personality-driven cutscenes, sleek fighter craft designs, and detailed graphics.
 Edge staff members highlighted its branching storyline, stating that it makes the game more involving and rewarding than its predecessors.